Bachelor of Business (Information Systems) (Applied)

 - Campus: City campus

-This program combines IT skills with business knowledge and provides the opportunity to integrate and build on classroom learning through the cooperative education program - a compulsory paid industry placement undertaken during the third year.
+Build on your classroom learning through a compulsory industry placement undertaken during the third year.

 4 years full-time or 6 years part-time*